Holiday E-commerce Preparation: Ensuring Your Website is Accessible

 Accessible companies are values-driven and committed to delivering inclusive and exceptional customer experiences — for every single customer.
 The change starts with commitment from company leaders and then can be advanced by working with the right third-party partner to serve as your guide and expert in the ADA compliance space.

-If you’re concerned about your website accessibility as you plan for a busy holiday season, join us on Wednesday, August 24, as we host a fireside chat with Google and PricewaterhouseCoopers (PwC) to discuss how to deliver great customer experiences with inclusive and accessible digital media.
+If you’re concerned about your website accessibility as you plan for a busy holiday season, view our webinar with Google and PricewaterhouseCoopers (PwC) to learn insights on how to deliver great customer experiences with inclusive and accessible digital media.